Developing the innovators of tomorrow

 Nahalal Youth Village was originally founded in 1923 as an agricultural village by pioneer Chana Maisel who spearheaded the establishment of training frameworks for women in pre-State Israel.
 From its early days, the collective encouraged women to contribute to the innovation and development of Israel.

-Since then, it has become one of Israel’s premier academic institutions for males and females alike, training future leaders in the fields of science, technology, high-tech, academia, and politics.
-Anieres is a joint project of World ORT and the Technion, Israel’s Institute of Technology.
-The project originally operated in the city of Anières in Switzerland for 50 years, in which hundreds of students were educated and grew to spearhead science, industry, education, and technology throughout the world.
+Since then, it has become one of Israel’s premier academic institutions for males and females alike, training future leaders in the fields of science, technology, high-tech, medicine, academia, and politics.
+From 2012, Nahalal hosted the Nahalal – Anieres program, a joint project of World ORT and the Technion, Israel’s Institute of Technology.
+The last class of Anieres started their studies in 2021.

 The school is located on a spacious, green campus at the WIZO Nahalal Youth Village in northern Israel.
 Naale students make up nearly 10% of the overall student body, and account for a third of the students who board at the school.